JJLongoria/aura-helper-package-generator/README.md

     - String | Object
   - **outputFolder**: Folder to save the created file
     - String
-  - **options**: Package Generator options to choose the options to get the package content
-    - PackageGeneratorOptions

 ### **Return:**
 Returns the path to the created file